-Depending upon the settings in the user settings menu, the "setpoints" menu can either be entered directly or by means of the user password.
+Depending upon the settings in the user settings menu and on the selected cooling/heating operation mode, the "setpoints" menu can either be entered directly or by means of the user password.

 INLSETP1 E: 12.0°C INLSETP2 E: 12.0°C OUTLSETP1 E: 07.0°C OUTLSETP2 E: 07.0°C To define the temperature setpoints.